 The opponent is the character who wants to prevent the main character from reaching her goal.

 The relationship between opponent/main character is the most important in the story.

 The best opponent is the necessary one.
-The opponent is the character who is best able to attack the great weakness of your main character.
+The opponent is the character who is best able to attack the great shortcoming of your main character.

-The main character will either overcome that weakness or be destroyed.
+The main character will either overcome that shortcoming or be destroyed.

 Opponents and mystery are closely related because a mysterious opponent is more difficult to defeat.
 In average stories, the main character’s only task is to defeat the opponent.
 In good stories the main character has to:

 - Uncover the opponent and

 - then defeat them.

-In thrillers and mysteries there has to be a mystery to compensate for the missing opponent (who is there, but behind the scenes).
+In thrillers and mysteries there has to be some kind of mystery set up to compensate for the missing opponent (who is there, but behind the scenes).
 Detective stories purposely hide their opponents until the end.
 Until then, the audience needs something to replace the ongoing conflict between main character and opponent.
 In this kind of story you introduce a mystery at about the time you would normally introduce the main opponent.